mohamedaymenkarmous/DoctrineExtensions/doc/loggable.md

 {
 }
 ```
-And then add to you Entity (ex.
+And then add to your Entity (ex.
 Article) next annotations:
 - **@Gedmo\Loggable(logEntryClass="AppBundle\Entity\Logs")**

 Choose fields that you need to logging in next way:
 - **@Gedmo\Versioned**

-Add don't forget to update scheme.
+And don't forget to update scheme.

 <a name="document-mapping"></a>